 19. How can I contact EPH if I have additional questions?
+(Back to question list)

-Please call the El Paso Health Provider Relations Department at (915) 532 3778, ext.
-1507 to speak to a provider representative.
+Please call the El Paso Health Provider Relations Department at (915) 532 3778 and ask to speak to a provider representative.
 Office hours are Monday thru Friday, 8am to 5pm.